 - If no single person has user role permissions with editing access to all products.
 In this scenario, be sure that each webhook user is different and each user has access to different products.
 Any overlap in editing rights between users on the same product(s) will result in the creation of duplicate events.

 - Using two separate webhooks to perform more complex JQL filtering for data flowing into Aha! where you want one webhook to handle certain issue types one way and another webhook to handle other issue types in a different way.
 For example:

-- You have a JIRA Agile bi-directional integration in place where Aha! is producing JIRA Epics, User Stories, and Sub-tasks.
-Changes to these issues in JIRA are flowing back to Aha!
+- You have a Jira bidirectional integration in place where Aha! is producing Jira epics, user stories, and sub-tasks.
+Changes to these issues in Jira are flowing back to Aha!

 - The solution for managing this process is the creation of two different webhooks:

 - Webhook1: JQL = issuetype in (improvement, "New Feature") and Events = <everything including issue created>

 - Webhook2: JQL = issuetype in (Epic, "User Story", Sub-task) and Events = <everything other than issue created>

 Note that the second scenario is not very common.